danbraun/blog/src/posts/2023-01-20-responsive-images-shortcode.md

 ```
 I start by declaring the function as `async` so I can use `await` later for the API request.
 The params argument contains a filename, caption and alt text from the shortcode call coming from markdown files.

 Then I set variables to hold 3 URLs used by srcset for different sizes and 1 more URL for requesting the image metadata.
-In all cases I'm using named transformations which are like presets you can create on the Cloudinary website.
 Two more variables are added for width and height.

 Next is where I obtain the file meta data in JSON format. `result` is the object holding these values and I access them with dot notation.